grrrwaaa/courses/datt4950/cellular.md

 - A fixed update policy, such as linear scan or pre-determined path, is orderly, but may introduce artifacts (related to the *double-buffering* pattern).
 A randomized, but still fixed, order can still lead to artifacts.

 - A multi-rate CA (self-clocked) updates each cell according to a clock period that varies from cell to cell.
 This implies that each cell must have more than one value (one to store the state, one to store the period, one to store the phase) -- or equivalently, that there is more than one cellular grid.
-- The clock period or phase could be affected by that of neighbours'.
+The clock period or phase could be affected by that of neighbours'.
 This may lead to *entrainment* effects.
 - Mobile CA (see below)
 - Probabilistic asynchrony (see below)

 ### Mobile CA

 A *mobile CA* has a notion of active cells.
 The transition rule is only applied to active cells, and must also specify a related cell (such as one of the neighbors) of the current active cell as the next active cell.
-This could also be partly probabilistic.
+(This could also be partly probabilistic.)

 There could be more than one 'active cell' -- there could even be a list of currently active cells.
 Non-active cells are then described as "quiescent".
-What happens if two active cells occupy the same site?
+But what happens if two active cells occupy the same site?

+#### Langton's Ant

 - [Langton's Ant](http://en.wikipedia.org/wiki/Langton%27s_ant) is a mobile CA in a 2D, two-state space, with very simple rules:
 	- At a white square, turn 90° right, flip the color of the square, move forward one unit